 How Many Questions Are on the TABC Final Exam?

-How Long Is TABC Certification Valid?
+How Long Is Your TABC Certification Valid?

-Where To Get TABC Certification?
+Where To Find a TABC Certification Course?

 How Much Does It Cost To Become a Bartender in Texas?

 The only legal requirement you need is that you are 18 and hold a valid TABC certification.
 The cheapest TABC certification can be done for as low as $10.
 Just make sure the school is accredited with TABC.
 An online course will usually be cheaper.
 You can find a TABC-approved school in this list of approved schools here.

 An Online TABC training course can be paid for with all major credit cards.

 Getting just the TABC certification will not teach you how to make drinks or even poor beers; bartending schools will teach you this as well, but many people recommend starting at a bar as a barback or working at a restaurant and working your way up.

 What Job Opportunities Are There With TABC Certification?